NuroDev/nuro.dev/data/blog/2021_in_review.md

 ---

 Now, for those who do not know me, I am an introvert.
 Going out & doing everything under the sun is not my thing.
-To me, especially as I have gotten older, I have found life is alays moving so fast & so much happening at once that any chance I can get to take a moment to slow down, enjoy the moment & have some good memories, I will take it.
+To me, especially as I have gotten older, I have found life is always moving so fast & so much happening at once that any chance I can get to take a moment to slow down, enjoy the moment & have some good memories, I will take it.

 Not to say much didn't happen in 2021, but as most years are now, most of my best experiences & memories are had with friends online, not by going somewhere doing something.